Meta-AF: Meta-Learning for Adaptive Filters: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{daptive} signal processing and adaptive filter theory are cornerstones of modern signal processing and have had a deep and significant impact on modern society.
 Applications of adaptive filters~(AF) include audio processing, telecommunications, biomedical sensing, astrophysics and cosmology, seismology and more.
-Audio applications, in particular, are of exceptional importance and find utility for many problems such as single- and multi-channel system identification, echo cancellation, prediction, dereveberation, beamforming, noise cancellation, and beyond.
-AFs typically operate via online iterative optimization methods, such as least mean square filtering~(LMS), normalized LMS~(NLMS), recursive least-squares~(RLS), or Kalman filtering~(KF), to solve streaming, online, optimization problems over time~\cite{Widrow1985, mathews1991adaptive, soo1990multidelay, haykin2008adaptive, apolinario2009qrd, rabiner2016theory} to process signals in unknown and/or nonstationary environments.
+Audio applications, in particular, are of exceptional importance and find utility for many problems such as single- and multi-channel system identification, echo cancellation, prediction, dereverberation, beamforming, noise cancellation, and beyond.
+AFs typically operate via online iterative optimization methods, such as least mean square filtering~(LMS), normalized LMS~(NLMS), recursive least-squares~(RLS), or Kalman filtering~(KF), to solve streaming or online optimization problems~\cite{Widrow1985, mathews1991adaptive, soo1990multidelay, haykin2008adaptive, apolinario2009qrd, rabiner2016theory} and process signals in unknown and/or nonstationary environments.